Greek Yogurt Blueberry Muffins

 Instructions

-• Line a muffin tin with parchment paper liners and distribute the blueberry muffin batter evenly into the cups
+• Line a muffin tin with parchment paper liners (or spray regular liners with cooking spray).
+Distribute the blueberry muffin batter evenly into the cups.

-• Allow to cool completely, then store leftovers in an airtight container in the fridge and enjoy within 2-3 days.
+• Allow the muffins to cool completely, then store leftovers in an airtight container in the refrigerator and enjoy within 2-3 days.

 Notes